Vikmanatus/nodejs-secured-api/README.md

 You will see a `collection.json` file created at the root of the project.

-You simply have to import it in the Postman appmliation, and then you will be ready to test your API on Postman 🚀
+You simply have to import it in the Postman application, and then you will be ready to test your API on Postman 🚀

 ## 🗒 Notes